 Regular and punctual attendance is expected of all students, and each instructor will maintain a complete record of attendance for the entire length of each course, including online and hybrid courses.
 Students will be counted absent from class meetings missed, beginning with the first official day of classes.
 Students, whether present or absent, are responsible for all material presented or assigned for a course and will be held accountable for such materials in the determination of course grades.
 In the case of online and hybrid courses, attendance will be determined in terms of participation, as described in the course syllabus.

-In this course, a student is marked absent when she/he fails to complete all of a section's assignments.
-Each absence will count toward attendance requirements in each course.
+In this course, a student is marked absent when she/he fails to complete that section's assignment.